 Chapter 5 bases on the last three chapters; in this chapter, a hypothesis is put forward and proven using procedures and diagrams.
 This is a key point of this thesis and displays a process from studying some mature knowledge to using them to prove some new hypotheses, so this paper implicitly describes a strategy of self-learning a new technique.

 Chapter 6 summarizes the entire dissertation and put some imaginations for some future development in this field.

 Literature Review

-accelerometer
+Accelerometer

-What iis aan accelerometer?
+What is an Accelerometer?